 Here’s how quicker quoting helped The Loft Boys:

 “I’d say that 95% of the quotes we send to customers are now produced on the same day.
-We use YourTradeBase to easily manage all this.
+We use YourTradeBase job management software to easily manage all this.
 This has led to a time saving of around 1 hour on each quote and we’ve seen our win rate increase by around 30%”

 (Disclaimer: The Loft Boys is owned by Dean Taylor, co-founder of YourTradeBase)